 - Fast longer but less frequently.
 To truly benefit from ketosis when intermittent fasting, you will need to fast for at least 20 hours.
 However, you don’t need to fast every day, and you shouldn’t.

 - Make sure you eat enough during your fasting window.
-If you sustain too much of a calorie deficit, you will find your fasting days much harder.
+If you sustain too much calorie deficit, your fasting days will be more challenging.
 Eat enough to feel full and satisfied.
-When I was losing weight, I would break my fast with a shake, then have a salad, then a meal, then a snack.
+When losing weight, I would break my fast with a shake and have a salad, meal, and snack.
 All that during a 4-hour window!

 If you would like me to assist you through the whole process of achieving your first weight loss ketosis, finding the right intermittent fasting method for weight loss, and maintaining your weight loss, check out my 30-Day Intermittent Fasting Transformation and Coaching Options.